Would you like to learn more about Indigenous Australian culture and knowledge?

 In addition, you can undertake a fully online course introducing the language and culture of the Bininj people of West Arnhem Land.
 The course will focus on the Kunwinjku language, spoken in Gunbalanya and understood widely across the region.
 The course is delivered fully online, with no set lecture or tutorial times, but there will be opportunity for students to practise what they’ve learnt with a native speaker of the language via phone or Skype.
 The course is offered under the authority of the language committee of the Bininj Kunwok Regional Language Centre.
 This is run from CDU but would not require travel to Darwin: ANU students can use an ANU course code for this online program: https://programsandcourses.anu.edu.au/2019/course/INDG2005

 How to apply

-To apply to enrol in these winter intensive courses, you need to complete a cross-institutional enrolment: form.
+To apply to enrol in this winter intensive courses, you will need to complete a cross-institutional enrolment: form.
 Enrolment is not contingent on travel funding: you are welcome to enrol as a self-funded student.
 This course is run by Charles Darwin University, and they will have the right to accept or refuse students, and to set minimum and maximum enrolment numbers for these courses.
-Either or both courses may not run if there are insufficient enrolments.
+The course may not run if there are insufficient enrolments.
 All students will be responsible for completing the relevant cross-institutional enrolment paperwork, paying the appropriate fees, and arranging their own travel, including transport, accommodation, subsistence, travel insurance etc.